linwatt/Chapter3/.guides/content/Multiple-Activities-d082.md

 - A **task** is two or more activities chained together.

-- The < EditText > element defines an editable text field for entering text.
+- The `<EditText>` element defines an editable text field for entering text.
 It inherits from the Android View class.

 - You can add a new activity in Android Studio by choosing File → New... → Activity.

-- Each activity you create must have an entry in AndroidManifest.xml.
+- Each activity you create must have an entry in *AndroidManifest.xml*.

 - An **intent** is a type of message that Android components use to communicate with one another.